 - Loans: include money owed to you (eg. family loans, company loans).

 - Allocated pensions and annuities (see also "Super Pensions - pre-Jan 2015", above): include the asset value (or "value counted" for Complying Annuities)

 - Superannuation funds: The asset value of funds in superannuation are included in the Assets test only if you or your partner have reached the Age Pension age - otherwise these amounts are excluded from the calculation

 - Other interest earning assets: may include other investments not listed above eg. shares and securities not publicly traded ; reverse mortgages; and overseas investments.

 - Note that all income should be included on a gross annual (before tax) basis

-- Employment Income/ Wages (gross; not self employment): Centrelink provide a Work Bonus Scheme for all pensioners over Age Pension age if they have "employment income" - but not for income derived from self-employment.
-Accordingly, you should enter any income derived from sources other than "self employment" here - the calculator will automatically calculate your entitlement to the Work Bonus Scheme, if any; income from "self employment" should be entered in "Other income, income streams"
+- Employment Income/ Wages (gross; not self employment): Centrelink provide a Work Bonus Scheme for all pensioners over Age Pension age if they have "employment income".
+Accordingly, you should enter any income derived from employment here - the calculator will automatically calculate your entitlement to the Work Bonus Scheme.

 - Income from outside Australia

 - Investment property/Real Estate income: include net income (i.e. gross rental income less costs)